greenhalolabs/greenhalolabs.github.io/source/_posts/2014-04-09-tip-use-static-factory-methods.markdown

 author: Chris Arriola
 ---

 Static factory methods are a creational design pattern.
-It's a way to construct an instance of an object by calling a static method of the class.
+They are a good way to construct an instance of an object by calling a static method of the class.
 A good example of this is when constructing a new Fragment:

 ```
 public static SomeFragment newInstance(int id) {